LinuxBeaver/GEGL-GIMP-PLUGIN_RGB_GLITCH/README.md

 ## Compiling and Installing

-on Linux run ./build_plugin_linux.sh or if on Windows ./build_plugin_windows.sh with mysys2 installed
+on Linux run `./build_plugin_linux.sh `
+or if on Windows `./build_plugin_windows.sh` with mysys2 installed

-Explanation of what build_plugin script is doing below or if you want to compile it without the auto build script
+Explanation of what the build_plugin script is doing below or if you want to compile it manually without the auto compile script

 ### Linux